joonarafael/unsecure-software/docs/installation_manual.md

 If you do not yet have Docker installed, follow the installation instructions regardless of the OS of your choice, found on [this site](https://www.docker.com/get-started/ "Docker - Get Started").
 If you get stuck, or need more assistance with the installation procedure, please consult the extensive Docker Documentation behind [this link](https://docs.docker.com/desktop/ "Overview of Docker Desktop").

+Linux users can install Docker using the _snap_ package manager by executing `sudo snap install docker` in the terminal.

 The Internet and YouTube are also full of short informative installation guides and videos to help you get going.

 **NOTE!** All commands provided here later will run in your terminal regardless of the OS, if you've got the _Docker CLI client_ installed on your machine.
 The CLI client will install automatically when downloading and installing the _Docker Desktop_ bundle.
 However, only the CLI client is required to proceed.